Master the Eiger Ultratrail: Structured Training Plans and Real‑Time Coaching for Peak Performance

 Why pacing matters (and how it works)

-Research from the Journal of Applied Physiology shows that training within defined heart‑rate or pace zones improves aerobic efficiency by up to 15 % compared with unstructured running.
-The key is personalised zones—ranges that reflect your own lactate threshold, maximal aerobic speed and recovery capacity.
+Studies in the Journal of Applied Physiology show that structured training (running within defined heart-rate or pace zones) boosts aerobic efficiency by as much as 15% over random workouts.
+The solution lies in personalised zones tailored to your lactate threshold, maximal aerobic speed, and how fast you recover.
 When you train inside these zones, you:

 Turning the science into self-coaching